-Costa Rican Interior Minister Michael Soto Rojas took part in the Central American Security Conference (CENTSEC) 2020, which was held virtually for the first time, on July 14.
+Costa Rican Ministry of Public Security Michael Soto Rojas took part in the Central American Security Conference (CENTSEC) 2020, which was held virtually for the first time, on July 14.
 Diálogo spoke with Minister Soto about the conference and Costa Rica’s role in the fight against narcotrafficking.

 Diálogo: What is the importance of Costa Rica’s participation in CENTSEC?

-Costa Rican Interior Minister Michael Soto Rojas: CENTSEC allows us to listen to our colleagues and ministers who are responsible for security, about the strategies that their security forces use to confront the coronavirus pandemic.
+Costa Rican Ministry of Public Security Michael Soto Rojas: CENTSEC allows us to listen to our colleagues and ministers who are responsible for security, about the strategies that their security forces use to confront the coronavirus pandemic.
 This is important, because we listen to the good practices that they carry out, so that we can take what we think might be useful to us based on our reality, and implement it.
 Our participation is also important, because we have an issue that is central to our relationship with U.S. Southern Command (SOUTHCOM), which is the fight against narcotrafficking.

 Diálogo: Do you think that narcotraffickers are taking advantage of the global pandemic to carry out illicit drug operations?